zuernerd/RPi5_hdmi_in_card/README.md

         bash enablehdmi.sh

+### 5 - Test using Python and OpenCV
+U can test the screencapturing using python.
+Adjust the parameters in the program to your needs and run:

+        python testcv.py

 **The script is fully customizable.
 You can play with the variable and change the detection resolution.**

 **Running the Script**